Industry Insights

 Example of a Purchase Office Supplies on Account Journal Entry

-Assume a company spends $200 on pens, stationery, and other office supplies and receives credit terms from the supplier.
+Assume a company spends $200 on pens, stationery, and other office supplies and receives credit terms from the supplier, and purchases office supplies on account with credit terms from the supplier.
+On account journal entry, the accounting records will indicate the following bought supplies.

 Explanation of Bookkeeping